TestL-ab/TestL-ab.github.io/src/pages/docs/admin-ui.md

 ## Editing features while maintaining experiment integrity

-Additionally, the Test Lab application ensures that once experiments are created, future edits will not be detrimental.
 We have tailored our feature editing options to ensure maximum flexibility when editing **upcoming** features, including the ability to modify names, descriptions, start dates, end dates, and user enrollment percentages, where relevant, as well as the quantity and weight of variants for experiments.

 ![Alt Text](/images/EditingUpcomingFeatures.png)